felipestroff/bird-finder/README.md

 ## Contact

-For support or any additional questions, reach out to us at [email](mailto:stroff.felipe@gmail.com).
+If you have any questions, found a bug, or wish to contribute to the project, feel free to reach out to me at [email](mailto:stroff.felipe@gmail.com).